HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS.md

 # Speaking
 - Practice speaking your thoughts aloud.
 - A little bit of "how do you *feel* about it / how does it *affect* you" could help.
+- Keep you speaking going with this formula: *Direct answer → Reasoning & evidence (if any) → Personal reflection (e.g. your emotions / What have you learned from it)*
 > [!error] Get this right
 > You can expand the argument, but ==**NEVER stray away from the main topic**== that you're discussing.
 Avoid pure listing.
 If you're trying to list, chain the items in a cohesive way.
 - Avoid complex vocabulary.
 Keep it simple and down to earth.
 This ***IS NOT*** a show-off contest.
 They're expecting you to speak in a manner that poses no difficulty in understanding what you're saying.